-- Please do not encourage your students to extend their stay beyond June 30th.
-Our program does not permit students to stay beyond June 30th. - The International Program ends on June 30th and all students must return to the care of their parents. - Custodianship of the students and their medical insurance both end on June 30th.
-This means that the school district is no longer involved in the life of the student or the host parent after June 30th. - The only exception is students who are enrolled in school for September and are staying over the summer to continue their studies.

-Summer Program Students.
+- Please do not encourage your students to extend their stay beyond the end of school.
+Each year the end date is different depending on the school dates but no students are permitted to stay upon program completion unless their natural parents are here. - Custodianship of the students and their medical insurance both end between June 24th June 30th depending on the school year.
+This means that the school district is no longer involved in the life of the student. - The only exception is students who are enrolled in school for September and are staying over the summer to continue their studies. - Summer Program Students.
 These students who remain in our program in the summer will continue to be enrolled in summer school programs as well as academic programs in September.
 Host families who host these students will continue to be remunerated through the summer for their students and will continue to fall under the guidance and custodianship of our program.